If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Preveli was an active center for the organization of rebellions against the Turks.
 The monastery contributed to Crete’s independence and political union with Greece.

 Travel even farther to reach the palm grove and the beach of Preveli, on the opposite side of the island.
-Preveli lies about 35 kilometers from Rethymno and it is certainly one of the best beaches in southern Crete.
+Preveli lies about 35 kilometers from Rethymno and is certainly one of the best beaches in southern Crete.

 The Grand River forms a big lake, opening its way to the sea for over one and a half kilometers.
-You can read more about Crete’s monasteries (including Preveli) here.

 Amari and Thronos, Two Mountain Villages